tinythings/logjet/doc/daemon.md

 - continues forwarding newly replayed records
 - forwards OTLP log payloads to `collector.url`
 - reconnects after disconnect using the last in-process forwarded sequence
+- can also load and save the last forwarded sequence through `upstream.state-file`
 - source address comes from `--source` or `upstream.replay`
 - `upstream.mode: drain` removes upstream records after successful collector export and acknowledgement
 - can optionally use TLS with `tls.*`